nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 </div>

-**Assigning a Contact Index** - After the inputs have been parsed and extracted, EduMate will look to fill the *first* gap in contact index.
+**Assigning a Contact Index** - After the inputs have been parsed and extracted, EduMate will look to fill the *first* gap in contact index. i.e. it will find the **lowest positive integer** that isn't already the contact index of a person.
 Refer to the example given below:

 | Current state of EduMate           | New Contact Index | Explanation                                                 |
 |:-----------------------------------|:-----------------:|-------------------------------------------------------------|